kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Lab-Scenario-Preview/Module16.md

 After completing this lab, you will be able to:

 - Briefly explore the Azure policy page.
 - Impact of tag.

--  You will walk through the steps to remediate a non-compliant resource group.
-NOTE: the Azure subscription used for the lab will experience longer than normal delay to update the compliance status of a remediated resource group.(Optional)
+-  Steps to remediate a non-compliant resource group.

 ## Architecture Diagram